Consumer Video Formats

 Many consumer camcorders also allow you to take still photos, which means that you don't have to drag along two cameras on your vacation.

-Both the Mac and the Windows operating systems come with a basic editing program that allows you to transfer video from your camcorder to the computer for editing and then burn the results onto a DVD.
+Both the Mac and the Windows operating systems come with a basic editing program that allows you to transfer video from your camcorder to the computer for editing and then burn (transfer) the results onto a DVD.

 module we have focused primarily on consumer and prosumer equipment.
 In

-this module there are a few loose ends in recording media we need
+before we end this module there are a few loose ends in recording media

 Miniature Solid-State Camcorders

 Although the camcorder shown ▲ shown at the beginning of this module may look like a toy, especially with its scores of available funky case designs, it's actually capable of recording two hours of high-definition (HD) video with stereo audio.

 The 3.3 ounce "Flip," introduced as the world's smallest HD camcorder, plugs into a computer for downloading footage through its built-in USB connector.

 line was unexpectedly discontinued in April, 2010, reportedly because

 PVR (Personal Video Recorders)

 In 1999, a technology was introduced for digitally recording TV programming in the home.
 PVR, or personal video recorders, which come with many satellite receivers, use a high capacity computer hard disk to record 100 or more hours of programming.

 Although several companies now make these units, initially, TiVo ® was the name associated with this technology.

 These units make it possible to do instant replays of material and (to the consternation of advertisers) speed through commercials at up to 300-times the normal speed.

-Desktop and laptop computers -- especially those with high-capacity or multiple hard drives -- are also being used to record programs and movies off the air from sources such as Netflix, Amazon.com and HuLu.com.
+Desktop and laptop computers -- especially those with high-capacity or multiple hard drives -- are also being used to record programs and movies off the air from sources such as Netflix, Amazon.com Prime and HuLu.com.
 Software for doing this -- much of it free -- is available from the Internet.